skit-ai/dialogy/docs_src/index.rst

    poetry install
    make test

-Ensure tests are passing before you start working on your PRs.
+- Ensure tests are passing before you start working on your PRs.
+- Duckling server should be running for docs to produce code-blocks.

 [`Read more <https://github.com/skit-ai/dialogy/blob/master/CONTRIBUTING.md>`_]